dalalsoham/crackvash/README.md

 ```bash
     python3 main.py
 ```
-- Then, just follow the onscreen instruction.
+- Then, just follow the onscreen instructions.

 ## How does it work?

-The web portal sends a 4 digit OTP to the user, this tool just cracks it trying all 10 thousand combinations.
+The web portal sends a 4-digit OTP to the user; this tool cracks it by trying all 10 thousand combinations.
-It first loads all the combinations from the 4digits.txt file and randomize it.
-After that, it loads all the combinations to a queue so that multi threading can be used.
-Then It just tries all of them untill one is matched.
+It first loads all the combinations from the 4digits.txt file and randomizes it.
+After that, it loads all the combinations into a queue so that multi-threading can be used.
+Then, it just tries all of them until one is matched.

+The brute-force can take 20 seconds if you are lucky or can also extend up to 2-3 minutes.
+But if you have a fast internet connection, I promise it won't take much longer than that.

 Then brute-force can take 20 seconds if you are lucky or can also extend upto 3-4 minutes.
 But if you have a fast internet connection, I promise it wont take much longer than that.